 How much does NELT cost?

-It costs £199 to enrol to PLASA and £600 paid directly to your chosen training centre*.
+NELT costs £218 + VAT to enrol which is paid to PLASA, plus £600 paid to the training centre* when you are ready to book.
 The total fees cover the workbook, full training and course materials as well as the certificate and an ongoing listing on the PLASA website on successful completion.
 PLASA Members can access preferential rates.

 *Subject to terms and conditions and VAT